-The Sociology department provides majors with a foundation in social theory and methods, while at the same time offering courses that extend beyond the standard range of courses in the field.
+The Sociology curriculum provides majors with a foundation in social theory and methods, while at the same time offering courses that extend beyond the standard range of study in the field.

 Anthropology and Sociology are closely related social science disciplines that study the ways in which people live and interact together under various social and cultural conditions.
 By understanding the multifaceted dimensions of human socieities, the disciplines seek to understand human behavior, social interactions and institutional structures in all their diversity.

 Students may choose to major in Anthropology, Sociology, or the combination of both (Anthro/Soc).
 The department offers three disciplinary majors, all B.A., and two disciplinary minors.